atyuwen/messiahsl/README.md

 * `messiahsl.enginePath`: Specify the engine path.
 * `messiahsl.runOnSave`: Enable/disable auto checking when file is saved.
-* `messiahsl.showWarning`: Enable/disable warning report.
+* `messiahsl.suppressWarning`: Specify which warnings should be suppressed.
-* `messiahsl.autoRefresh`: Auto refresh shader source if enabled.
+* `messiahsl.autoRefresh`: Auto refresh shader source when compiled.

 ## Release Notes

-### 0.3.0
+### 0.4.0

-Print all D3D warnings.
+All compile warnings wil be reported.
+Set 'messiahsl.suppressWarning' to suppress certain warnings.

 ### 0.2.0